dhiraj0ryz/SAS-NOTES/README.md

 Set Starting Point for Calculation

-*Example - Using intck function to find the no of times certain mount appears ( count of month). data temp;
+*Example - Using intck function to find the no of times certain month appears in a year ( count of month). data temp;
 date1 = '31JAN2015'd;
 date2 = '31DEC2016'd;